chrispyles/nbforms/README.md

 form = nbforms.Notebook()
 ```

+If you elect to use a 3rd party auth provider (indicated in the config file), then the cell above will instead provide a link to that provider's login page.
+Once the user logs in, they will be redirected back to the nbforms server and given an API key, which they will be asked to enter in the notebook.

 ### In-Notebook: Collecting Responses

 To collect the responses for a question, insert a cell that calls the `Notebook.ask` function on the **identifier** of the question.
 For example, if I had a question `q1`, I would call